abjerner/Bjerner.LoremIpsum/README.md

 Bjerner.LoremIpsum
 ==================

-Based on the lorem ipsum generator from http://baconipsum.com/, this generator will create texts with various flavors.
-Current flavors are:
+Based on the lorem ipsum generator from http://baconipsum.com/, this generator will create texts with various flavours.
+Current flavours are:

 - Lorem ipsum (default)
 - Bacon